Red Rock Brewery No-Mayo Vinegar Coleslaw

 - Toss salad ingredients together, then whisk dressing one more time, add desired amount of dressing and toss the salad until all ingredients are lightly coated with dressing.

-- This tastes best if it is dressed a couple of hours before servings.
+- This tastes best if it is dressed at least an hour before serving.

 Notes